 - Exposing yourself to extremely hot temperatures – This can happen if you are in a sauna or steam room for too long.

 - Being exposed to chemicals that cause burns – This can happen if you work with certain chemicals, such as acids or bases.

 Scalding is a serious hazard in the home, particularly for young children.
-In Australia and Adelaide, there are an estimated 4,000 hospitalisations due to scalds each year.
+In Australia and Adelaide, an estimated 4,000 hospitalisations are due to scalds each year.
 Of these, around one-third occur in children aged 0-4 years.
-There are a number of simple measures that can be taken to prevent scalding accidents in the home, such as:
+Many simple measures can be taken to prevent scalding accidents in your home, such as:

 - Keeping hot drinks and liquids out of reach of young children